cynthialmy/cynthialmy.github.io/_posts/2026-03-21-ai-agent-from-api-call-to-system.md

 I have been working on **enterprise AI copilots and automation** in a large automotive context (including **Volvo**).
 Along the way I read everything I could find on agents, including Anthropic’s [Effective harnesses for long-running agents](https://www.anthropic.com/engineering/effective-harnesses-for-long-running-agents) and [Effective context engineering for AI agents](https://www.anthropic.com/engineering/effective-context-engineering-for-ai-agents).
 My first instinct was honest and unglamorous: *if I copy the architecture in those articles, our agent will be perfect.* So I upgraded system prompts, isolated contexts, added more memory, and stitched together what felt like an elegant, “serious” stack.

 The result was worse.
 Token cost went up.
 Quality did not.
 Failures increased, and some failures were impossible to debug.
 I questioned whether I was simply bad at this.
-Then I rolled the design back, and slowly realized that **AI agent design is not traditional software design with a new runtime**.
+Then I rolled the design back, and slowly realized that **AI agent design follows different rules than traditional software**, even when the stack looks familiar.
 This post is my first-person account of how a tiny problem grows into a real system, **what product tradeoffs forced each layer**, and why the “finished architecture” articles online rarely show the messy path that makes those architectures justified.

 ---

 ## The trap: stacking determinism on top of non-determinism

 When I write backend services, I am used to front-loading structure: containers, modules, deployment boundaries.
-The cost is usually time up front, not catastrophic failure later. **LLM-based agents are non-deterministic.** If I wrap them in a heavy, intricate orchestration layer without grounding that layer in measured need, I am stacking **uncertainty on uncertainty**.
+The cost is usually extra time up front instead of sudden failure later. **LLM-based agents are non-deterministic.** If I wrap them in a heavy, intricate orchestration layer without grounding that layer in measured need, I am stacking **uncertainty on uncertainty**.

 Here is a mistake I actually made.
 I wanted to turn a short service bulletin into a **one-line summary for a dashboard**.
 That is one model call.
 Instead, I routed it through a **plan-and-execute** pattern: plan first, then execute.
 The task did not get harder; the **path** did.
 The model was fine.
 I had simply chosen a longer, more fragile chain for no gain.

-That experience shaped the through-line of this post: **an agent grows when the problem forces it to**, not when the diagram looks impressive.
+That experience shaped the through-line of this post: **an agent grows when the problem forces it to**.
+I treat diagram polish as secondary to that pressure.

 ---